Linkraft/Flocking/README.md

 # Flocking
 Flocking is a flocking AI program that I worked on during my AI for Games class at the University of Florida.
+All work was done in Flocking.cs, where the program's AI algorithms were implemented.

 ## Usage